Customer success vs customer support: Why they’re both important

 While consumer success is highly dependent on the company and is subjective, there are things that every business uses to rate the fondness of their consumers.

-There are different channels that can be utilized in so many ways, including figuring out the success rate of the company.
+Different channels can be utilized in many ways, including determining a company’s success rate.

 Social media